laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ---

-## Benchmark: five ways to query a LaminDB collection
+## Benchmarks

-The second half of this post measures five query approaches — PyArrow, Polars, DuckDB, Apache Iceberg, and LanceDB — over a shared LaminDB collection of 1000 Genomes CNV calls (8,929 rows across six DRAGEN Parquet shards).
-Each approach runs the same six-step user journey: access, per-sample statistics, recurrent region detection, filtered query, sample append, and schema change.
+The second half of this post measures five query approaches — PyArrow, Polars, DuckDB, Apache Iceberg, and LanceDB — over a shared collection of 1000 Genomes CNV calls (8929 rows across six DRAGEN Parquet shards).
+Each approach runs the same four-step workflow: access, query, append rows, and evolve the schema.

-All timings are single-run measurements on SageMaker (ml.t3.medium) in store mode unless otherwise stated; they are provided as indicative comparisons on a small dataset, not rigorous benchmarks.

 ### Background